Get started with Nostr Connect

 - ask the user for their

-address - show a Loading state to the user when they click Login, establishing a connection will take a while
+bunker URLornip05address - show a Loading state to the user when they click Login, establishing a connection will take a while

 - if